davisem/Iudex/README.md

+# Iudex
-# Iudex: A pipeline for the analysis of haploid genetic screening sequencing data
+A pipeline for the analysis of haploid genetic screening sequencing data